-The 2012 pre-proposal was to design the levee removal project with full streamrestoration and floodplain reconnection.
-However, based upon stakeholder feedbackduring the project tour, the 2012 final proposal outlined the development of threealternatives to ensure that there is a cost effective design that maximizes biologicalbenefit:Figure 4 attached depicts the three design concepts that will be evaluated as part of this proposal.
+The 2012 pre-proposal was to design the levee removal project with full stream restoration and floodplain reconnection.
+However, based upon stakeholder feedback during the project tour, the 2012 final proposal outlined the development of three alternatives to ensure that there is a cost effective design that maximizes biological benefit:

-- 1. North lLevee removal only. - 2.
-North lLevee removal and partial restoration of the stream channel with the historic floodplain (e.g. extended floodplain bench, grade control in the existing Skinney Creek). - 3.
+- 1. Levee removal only. - 2.
+Levee removal and partial restoration of the stream channel with the historic floodplain (e.g. extended floodplain bench and grade control in the existing Skinney Creek). - 3.
 Levee removal and full reconstruction of a stream channel within the historic floodplain.